ajh123/gtmos/docs/building.md

 For a release build run:
 `cargo build --release`

+> [!WARNING]
+> Note2: For some reason `cargo build` does not work correctly, however the cargo run from above does.

+> [!NOTE]
+> If you don't see the image files in their path you may need to run `cargo run  --bin gtmos_tools`.
+This will run `cargo build` automatically.

 If you get any errors please go to [Troubleshooting](#troubleshooting).

 For normal builds the resulting image files will be located at: